entrity/Archery/notes/Compound.md

 2. **thumb trigger** - like the club ones
 3. **back tension** - rotate fingers or relax index finger and let release tilt forward
 	- easy to misfire and not allowed in the club
 	- allows you to concentrate on arm, not worry about follow through
+### String
+Usually has 24 strands, instead of the 18 common to recurves.
+Fewer strands means a faster shot.

 ## Adjustments
 Add or subtract twists on cables or string to change the **draw weight**